HomeEmail WebhostingThe SMTP Servers - What SMTP Is And How It Works

 5. Email Routing: The SMTP server analyzes the recipient’s email address and determines the appropriate destination server for the email.
 It does this by looking up the domain name (the part after the ‘@’ symbol) in the DNS (Domain Name System) to find the MX (Mail Exchange) records that identify the mail server responsible for that domain.

-6. Relaying: If the recipient’s email address domain is different from the sender’s domain, the SMTP server may need to relay the email to other servers to reach the final destination.
+6. Relaying: If the recipient’s email address domain differs from the sender’s, the SMTP server may need to relay the email to other servers to reach the final destination.
 This involves establishing connections with other SMTP servers in a chain until the email reaches the recipient’s mail server.

 7. Delivery or Storage: Once the email reaches the recipient’s mail server, that server stores the email in the recipient’s mailbox or forwards it to another email client for retrieval by the recipient.